Lift for Life Model of the Month, Josephine Dalton

 "To this very day, I can only thank God for his miraculous intervention and allowing me a second chance at life"

-"2 months later (after an intense diet & exercise program that did not include cardio), I competed in Clark Bartram's very first show, the 2006 Golden State Championships (FAME at the time) and hobbled away with the Female fitness model Champion title.
+Within two weeks of her recovery, Josephine found the inner strength to walk away from an abusive relationship.
+Though both her nose and ankle had been broken in the exchange, her spirit was strangely renewed as she became awakened to the potential that lie within her.
+She was determined to regain her self esteem, she was determined to rebuild her life, and nothing, not even the lingering pain in her own body was going to stop her."2 months later (after an intense diet & exercise program that did not include cardio), I competed in Clark Bartram's very first show, the 2006 Golden State Championships (FAME at the time) and hobbled away with the Female fitness model Champion title.
 Granted, I was not in the best shape of my life or of the other competitors, but one thing is for sure, I was more happy to have been alive to make it there than to have won in the end."

 Josephine continues to train, compete, model and inspire others.
 Though she claims to be too flawed to be anyone's role model, she does state